 Where should I keep these documents once I have them?

-If you form your company with us, we will send you electronic copies as part of our E-Formation package or can print this official documentation for you.
-This will be done once your company has been approved by Companies House.
-Additionally, we’ll store all your documents electronically, so you don’t have to worry about misplacing or losing your important papers.
+Once your company has been approved by Companies House you’ll get these documents.
+Additionally, we’ll store all your documents electronically with every package, so you don’t have to worry about misplacing or losing your important papers.

 For further information head to our help centre.